 1. Right to 24-48 hours notice before showings

-Beyond being polite and giving them a chance to tidy up the space, a heads up to enter the property is legally required.
+Beyond being polite and giving them a chance to tidy up the space, a heads-up to enter the property is legally required.
 Most states require that the tenant be provided with at least 24-48 hours notice.

-In addition to the advance notice, owners need mindful of the appointment timing.
+In addition to the advance notice, landlords need to be courteous of the appointment timing.

-“The landlord must also show the property during ‘reasonable hours,’” explains Benjamin Ross, a real estate investor and landlord with nearly two decades of experience.
+“The landlord must also show the property during ‘reasonable hours,’” explains Benjamin Ross, a real estate investor and landlord in the Dallas-Fort Worth Metroplex.
 “Showing your home at 10 p.m. is not reasonable, and the landlord could be violating tenant rights.”

 There may be some flexibility around what’s deemed “reasonable;” landlords should communicate with tenants to determine which times of day and which days of the week work best for both parties.

 A tenant has the right to know when they need to completely vacate the property.
 Most of the time, this date is noted on the lease or rental agreement.
 Even if the property is sold to another owner, the lease term likely stands.
 In the case of a month-to-month agreement, the owner will still need to provide notice according to state laws.
 “For example, California is a tenant-friendly state,” Ross explains.
 “Even under a month to month contract, the landlord must give the tenant 60 days notice.”

-Often called “cash for keys,” landlords can offer tenants a payout on the lease if they want them to vacate sooner than their lease stipulates, though the tenant is under no obligation to accept.
+Often called “cash for keys,” owners can offer tenants a payout on the lease if they want them to vacate sooner than their lease stipulates, though the tenant is under no obligation to accept.
 If the lease doesn’t include an early termination clause, offering money to move out early might be the easiest way to get a tenant to leave the property sooner than they anticipated, and it is legal in all 50 states so long as the correct procedure is followed.

-“Tenant rights are superior to property rights,” Ross says.
-The tenant’s agreement is tied to the property, not the owner.
-That means if the property sells while occupied, the tenant has the right to live there until the lease expires.
-The buyer has to honor the length of the original lease created between the seller and tenant.
+The tenant’s agreement is tied to the property and not to the owner.
+That means if the property sells while occupied, the tenant has the right to live there until the standing lease expires.
+The new owner has to honor the length of the original lease created between the seller and tenant.

-For most tenants, there’s not much incentive to tidy their property before a buyer comes through.
+For most tenants, there’s not much incentive to tidy up their home before a buyer comes through.
 If anything, it’s an inconvenience, and many tenants aren’t motivated, which leads to a longer time on the market and more work for the owner.

-To sweeten the deal, landlords can offer tenants an incentive for their assistance.
+To sweeten the deal, owners might want to offer tenants an incentive for their assistance.
 “You could also attach them to the success of the sale,” says Wemert.
 “So, if I sell for more than $X, I’m willing to give you a bonus to the tenant for cooperating.”

 Unless the tenant agrees to renegotiate, they have the right to live on the property with the original terms they signed to.
-That means if the original lease allowed certain exceptions, the new landlord will have to permit them as well as long as the lease is still in place.
+That means if the original lease allowed certain exceptions, the new owner will have to permit them as long as the lease is still in place.

 This could include terms such as pets on the property, limits on occupancy, and acceptable payment methods.
 Depending on the terms of the lease and the tenant’s relationship to the property, this could be a turnoff for some buyers.

-Tenants are neither legally obligated to leave the property during showings, nor required to keep the space clean to the seller’s standards before a showing.
-This can lead to tension between seller and tenant, explains Ross.
+Tenants are neither legally obligated to leave the property during showings nor required to keep the space clean to the seller’s standards before a showing.
+This can lead to tension between seller and tenant, though it does not have to.

-To keep tensions from escalating, landlords can make the process as easy as possible for tenants: offer free cleaning services before showings, find the tenant a new home, or give a gift card to a neighborhood coffee shop for the tenant to visit during appointments.
+To keep a situation from escalating, owners can make the process as easy as possible for tenants: offer free cleaning services before showings, or give a gift card to a neighborhood coffee shop for the tenant to visit during appointments.
 Naturally, the better the relationship is between the owner and the tenant to begin with, the less of a snag this is.

 If a tenant feels they’ve experienced retaliation from a landlord, they have the right to file a suit in small claims court.
 A tenant can sue for the return of their deposit, and a few states put no small claims court limit on the amount that a plaintiff can sue for in landlord-tenant security deposit claims.

 14. Right to occupy after a foreclosure

-If the property is a foreclosure, the tenant doesn’t have to leave immediately in the event of a sale.
-It varies by state, but if tenants have a long-term lease, they can stay until it ends.
-Alternatively, if the lease is month to month, they must be sent an eviction notice, and on average have 90 days notice before they have to leave.
+If the property is a foreclosure, the tenant usually doesn’t have to leave immediately in the event of a sale.
+It varies by state, but if tenants have a long-term lease, they may be able to stay until it ends.
+Alternatively, if the lease is month-to-month, they must receive eviction notice and be given 90 days’ notice before they have to leave.

-15. Right of first refusal (to buy the property)
+15. Right of first refusal to buy the property (where applicable)

 Depending on local laws, “the tenant may have the first opportunity to buy the house,” explains Ernie Rafailides, a Maryland licensed attorney with over 30 years of experience.

 For example, in Washington, D.C., the Tenant Opportunity to Purchase Act (TOPA) stipulates that landlords must send tenants a letter of intent to sell and also include listing information on the property.
 The tenant has a certain period of time (for a single unit, 30 days) to decide if they’ll buy the property, and even after the property hits the market, the tenant has the right to match buyers’ offers.
 The “right of first refusal” process and timeline follows standard guidelines laid out by local laws.

 Right of first refusal laws vary city by city and aren’t super common, but if violating this rule does apply to you it can lead to legal recourse from the tenant.
-Work with your real estate agent to determine if you need to offer first right of refusal.
+Even if not required, presenting the opportunity for the tenant to purchase your home could be beneficial for everyone.

 Tenants’ rights when a house goes up for sale

-Violating a tenant’s rights in a property sale can lead to legal consequences as well as an emotional headache for both seller and tenant.
+Violating a tenant’s rights in a property sale can lead to legal and financial headaches, not to mention a strained relationship with a tenant.
 Selling a tenant-occupied property, as such, calls for a certain amount of sensitivity.
 For you, this might just be an investment property, but for someone else, this place is home.

-As you navigate this delicate situation, it will be beneficial to partner with a neutral real estate agent experienced in selling tenant-occupied properties who can bring years of experience to the table and help ease communications for everyone involved.
+As you navigate this delicate situation, it will be beneficial to hire a real estate agent experienced in selling tenant-occupied properties who can bring years of experience to the table and help ease communications for everyone involved.

 Header Image Source: (Dmitrij Paskevic/ Unsplash)